Breath Practice:

 Keep cues limited, simple, and be consistent with your working to help build a predictable routines.
 Modeling and pointing to the body parts you are engaging is useful.

-Still enjoy routine, learning through games, group activity.
+Middle aged students still enjoy routine, learning through games, group activity.

 Video